Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 | Platinum Card | EUR 660 | 60 XP | EUR 11 |

 The Entry Card (EUR 3/month) earns 0.5 miles per euro but no XP.
-If you are going purely for XP, start at least with the Silver Card.
-The Platinum Card is more expensive per XP, but also earns 1-1.5 miles per euro spent and includes extensive travel benefits (Privium, Priority Pass, hotel status).
-If you already use the card for miles and benefits, the 60 XP are effectively "free".
+If you are going purely for XP, start with at least the Silver Card.
+The Platinum Card is more expensive per XP, but also earns 1.5 miles per euro spent (2 per euro at KLM and Air France) and adds travel and cancellation insurance.
+Privium, Priority Pass and hotel status are not part of this card: those belong to the regular Amex Platinum, which earns no XP.
+Lounge access comes with Flying Blue Gold or Platinum status when flying SkyTeam.
+If you already use the card for miles and benefits, the 60 XP comes at little extra cost.

 Method 6: Flying Blue Extra Extended (20% bonus)